Everton F.C.: History

-On 17 November 2023, the club received a 10-point deduction with immediate effect for breaches of the Premier League's profit and sustainability rules.
+On 17 November 2023, the club received a ten-point deduction with immediate effect for breaches of the Premier League's profit and sustainability rules.
 The club had made losses of £124.5 million in the three years up to 2021–22, with the limit being £105 million.
 It was the biggest points deduction in Premier League history, surpassing the nine taken from Portsmouth in 2010.
 Everton submitted an appeal to the decision, arguing that the commission was biased and that the punishment was excessive and unfair.
-On 24 January 2024, Everton were charged with further breaches of Premier League financial rules after "sustaining losses above the permitted thresholds for the assessment period ending season 2022-23".
+On 24 January 2024, Everton were charged with further breaches of Premier League financial rules after "sustaining losses above the permitted thresholds for the assessment period ending season 2022–23".

-On 9 January 2025 Dyche was relieved of his duties with Everton one point above the relegation zone, and David Moyes returned to the club after almost 12 years away.
-In August 2025, Everton announced that they would be the first Premier League football club to commit to a living pension for all staff.
+On 9 January 2025, Dyche was relieved of his duties with Everton one point above the relegation zone, and David Moyes returned to the club after almost twelve years away.

 Colours and badge

 Everton's traditional home colours are royal blue shirts, white shorts and white socks.
 However, during the first decades of their history, Everton had several different kit colours.
 The team originally played in white and then blue and white stripes, but as new players arriving at the club wore their old team's shirts during matches, confusion soon ensued.
 It was decided that the shirts would be dyed black, both to save on expenses and to instill a more professional look.
 However, the kit appeared morbid, so a scarlet sash was added.
 When the club moved to Goodison Park in 1892, the colours were salmon pink and dark blue striped shirts with dark blue shorts.
 The club later switched to ruby shirts with blue trim and dark blue shorts.
 Royal blue jerseys with white shorts were first used in the 1901–02 season.
 The club played in sky blue in 1906; however, the fans protested, and the colour reverted to royal blue.
 Occasionally, Everton have played in lighter shades than royal blue (such as in 1930–31 and 1997–98).
 The home kit today is royal blue shirts with white shorts and socks.
 The club may also wear all blue to avoid any colour clashes.

 Everton's traditional away colours were white shirts with black shorts, but from 1968 amber shirts and royal blue shorts became common.
 Various editions appeared throughout the 1970s and 1980s.
 Black, white, grey, and yellow away shirts have also been used.